 Package Management

-The Redox package management is similar to the major Linux distributions, but static linking is used instead of dynamic linking.
+Redox package management is similar to that of the major Linux distributions, except that many of Redox's (Rust-written) packages use static linking by default, rather than dynamic linking.

 • Better Security

-The attacker would need to inject code on each program's memory address space to steal sensitive data and not the shared library's memory address space, it increases the cost of the attack.
+To steal sensitive data from statically linked programs, an attacker would need to inject code directly into each program's memory address space, rather than the address space of a shared library.
+This increases the cost of the attack.

 • Better Performance

-When a program is compiled with static linking the library references are resolved before execution, thus there's no need for processing on the dynamic linker.
+When a program is built with static linking, its library references are resolved before execution.
+Thus, there's no need for processing on the dynamic linker.

 Rust programs aren't affected by this problem because of Cargo.